esn83/OpenCurseOfSherwood/README.md

 A work-in-progress open-source remake of the classic C64 game "The Curse of Sherwood" by Mastertronic.

-The game is written in VSCode editor with C# as language and is using the Raylib-cs game framework.
+The game is written in VSCode editor with C# language and is using the Raylib-cs game framework.

 VSCode       : https://code.visualstudio.com/